 Based on your crops’ type and growing requirements as well as climate, the seeds will have to be started in a greenhouse/nursery or can be planted directly when the conditions allow it.
 In temperate regions, cover crops can be grown in late summer or fall to specifically further feed the soil through nitrogen fixation and the release of other nutrients as they are breaking down the following spring.
 Planting can be done following a moon calendar, where crops are planted during specific moon phases.
 Thanks to the moon’s gravitational pull and moonlight, the lunar cycle would have a beneficial influence on plant germination, growth, and moisture levels in the soil, but would also affect the rise and fall of sap in plants.
 Annuals that produce above ground are planted during the light, or waxing of the moon (from the day the moon is new to the day it is full); biennials that produce below ground are planted during the dark, or waning of the moon (from the day after it is full to the day before it is new again).

 When planting for seed production, spacing is an important parameter to take into consideration.
 Crops will indeed grow taller and wider as they reach full maturity than the ones grow for regular consumption and will therefore need to be spaced further apart.
 The thinning process will then need to be carried out accordingly.
 Adequate space should also be left to accommodate the possible staking, trellising, and isolation structures necessary in the future.
 Plants that will grow much bigger than they normally would as vegetable crops may indeed need staking (such as cabbages, carrots, and onions) or trellising (beans, peas).
-This will keep them from falling over and help increase airflow, which will then reduce the emergence of diseases and aid in the drying process of the mature seed crop.
+This will keep them from lodging (falling over) and help promote airflow, which will then reduce the emergence of diseases and aid in the drying process of the mature seed crop.
 Doing so will also facilitate your work in the garden while staying organized.
 Trellises can help in further optimizing space and therefore increase your seed production.
 For instance, a square structure could be built around the trunk of papayas, with chayote climbing on top, beans growing around, and a shade-loving crop placed under.
 Stakes and trellises can be made out of several kinds of material such as bamboo, garden netting or rebar and in different shapes (teepees, A-frames, arches, tunnels).

 Recording is an essential tool that will, through the gathering of key information and observations for each phase of the seed production process (growing, harvesting, processing, storing), help you to continually optimize your operation as well as the quality of your seeds.
 Documenting the evolution of each variety grown in your garden through the use of notes and other material is indeed a great way to understand and track their development through the seasons.
 Important information worth keeping records of include – but are not limited to – the name, source, planting/harvesting/processing/storing date, germination rate, spacing of plants, soil amendments added, watering schedule, isolation distance, number of plants (population size), pollination method, phenotypic details about the crop, soil conditions, pests, diseases, pollinator population, as well as important weather events (frost dates, high temperatures, rainfalls) experienced by the crop.
 A map of your garden can be designed to track the location of each crop, which will help you better plan your crop rotation strategy from year to year.